 Mosquito Bits are made up of granules containing a biological larvacide Bacillus thuringiensis israelensis (BTI for short).
 It contains a natural bacteria that is specifically targeted to kill certain larvae, and is considered to have a low toxicity for non-target species of insects.

 When the larvae eat the BTI, the bacterial toxin is activated by the alkaline environment in their gut causing infection and internal gut damage.
-Depending on how much they consume, the larvae can die within a short hours, or more gradually over the course of a week or two.
+Depending on how much they consume, the larvae can die within a few hours, or more gradually over the course of a week or two.
 In order for the BTI to work, it has to be eaten by the target species.
 For this reason, it won’t kill pupating larvae or adult fungus gnats because they do not eat.
-You will still need to use a method to catch the adults.
+You will still need to use another method to catch the adults.

 How Much Mosquito Bits To Use Per Gallon Of Water?